Many or all companies we feature compensate us. Compensation and editorial

 Public Service Loan Forgiveness (PSLF)

-PSLF is a program for federal loan borrowers who work in qualifying public service jobs, such as a public defender, government attorney, or working for nonprofit legal services.
+PSLF is a program for federal loan borrowers who work in qualifying public service jobs, such as public defenders, government attorneys, or nonprofit legal services workers.
 Under this program, the government will forgive the remaining balance of your loans after you make 120 qualifying monthly payments.

 Consolidation